GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 The Speculation Rules API is planned to be expanded beyond this simple example with the addition of prefetch, [scores](https://github.com/WICG/nav-speculation/blob/main/triggers.md#scores) (for example, the likelihood of a navigation), and syntax to implement [document rules](https://github.com/WICG/nav-speculation/blob/main/triggers.md#document-rules) (for example, matching `href` patterns).
 For now, only the above syntax is supported in Chrome.

 For the initial launch in Chrome 108, prerender is restricted to same-origin pages, opened within the same tab.
-In Chrome 109 we expect to expand this to allow [prerendering same-site cross-origin pages](https://chromestatus.com/feature/4899735257743360) (for example, `https://a.example.com` could prerender a page on `https://b.example.com`, where the other site has opted in to same-site, cross-origin prerendering).
-We are also exploring options to [enable prerendering in new tabs](https://bugs.chromium.org/p/chromium/issues/detail?id=1350676).
+Chrome 109 plans expand this to allow [prerendering same-site cross-origin pages](https://chromestatus.com/feature/4899735257743360) (for example, `https://a.example.com` could prerender a page on `https://b.example.com`, where the other site has opted in to same-site, cross-origin prerendering).
+Future versions may also [enable prerendering in new tabs](https://bugs.chromium.org/p/chromium/issues/detail?id=1350676).

 You can feature detect Speculation Rules API support with standard HTML checks: